 Softer delicate fabrics are easier to work with if they have a backing.
 Thin interfacing or special soluble interfacing is often used with embroidery.

 So now you have some great ideas of the embroidery tools to keep in your sewing kit.
 Many of these you may have already, saving money on setting up your new toolkit.
 Enjoy learning how to embroider and your new hobby.

 Take a look at some of the links below to start learning some new stitches.
-If you are not sure what stitch to start with, then with the hand embroidery article which gives an overview of many of the stitches.
+If you are not sure what stitch to start with, try the basic stitch article which gives an overview of many of the stitches.